d-qn/heatbarWithRHighcharts/README.md

 ## Introduction

 This document describes the procedure to create an interactive a heatmap-barchart ("heatbar"?) from R. You can a see screenshot under.
-The interactive examples of such graphic is available here: XXXXX
+The interactive examples of such graphic is available [here](http://www.swissinfo.ch/eng/explore-600-national-votes_how-direct-democracy-has-grown-over-the-decades/41481992)

 ![heatbar screenshot](heatbar_screenshot.png)